 - How many people need to use the equipment, and what are their skill levels?

 These radios are simple, compact, and can even be found in waterproof models.
 Their simplicity carries a price though: these are strictly short range devices.
-Where they excel though is in keeping groups in touch while traveling.
+Where they excel is in keeping groups in touch while traveling together.
 Click the link above to learn more.

 CB radio has lost much of its popularity from its peak in the 70’s and 80’s.
-Despite that, these systems are still a very viable option for those traveling by highway.
-Check the link above for more details.
+Despite that, these systems are still a viable option for groups traveling by vehicle.

 Unless you are a utility worker, a bush pilot, or a ship’s captain these are not for you.
 However, it is still useful to know a little about them in case the day comes when you have to use them.